SimTO: A two-stage, simulation-driven topology optimization framework for bespoke soft robotic grippers: Literature Review

 Within topology optimization, however, a critical limitation exists due to the finite element formulation that is typically used.
 In SIMP-based topology optimization (Solid Isotropic Material with Penalization), designs are represented as a 2D or 3D grid of finite elements \citep{BendsoeSigmund2004}.
 Each element $e$ is assigned a design variable $\rho_e \in [0,1]$, with $\rho_e = 1$ indicating solid material and $\rho_e = 0$ representing the absence of material.
 Design performance is evaluated using the finite element method, which crucially requires the pre-specification of boundary conditions and applied loads.
 In many applications, \textbf{these loads cannot be easily determined}.
 For example, when optimizing the internal structure of an aircraft wing, \citet{Aage2017} required rich load cases obtained from expensive NASA wind-tunnel experiments.
 Similarly, when designing soft grippers specialized for feature-rich objects, the true load cases are not known \emph{a priori}.

-To our knowledge, all soft grippers designed via topology optimization \citep{liu2018_TObenchmark_v2, wang2019, caasenbrood2020, cableTO2020, liu2023, pinskier2024} have largely overlooked the complex, time-varying contact interactions that occur between the gripper and object during grasping.
-Instead, these works have used generic, manually prescribed `dummy' loads \citep{frecker1999} that define fixed trajectories for grippers to deform along.
+To our knowledge, all soft grippers designed via topology optimization \citep{Mankame2004, liu2018_TObenchmark_v2, caasenbrood2020, cableTO2020, liu2023, Huang2023ClampingForce, pinskier2024} have largely overlooked the \emph{time-dependent} contact interactions that occur between the gripper and object during grasping.
+Instead, most works have used generic, manually prescribed `dummy' loads \citep{frecker1999} that define fixed trajectories for grippers to deform along.
 To date, this generic dummy load approach has only produced generalist designs that lack the specialized morphological features needed to securely grasp feature-rich objects.
+Although \citet{Mankame2004} and \citet{Huang2023ClampingForce} optimized soft grippers while explicitly modelling gripper-object contact, both works only considered \emph{static} contact scenarios rather than rich, dynamic contact.

-To address this gap, we introduce \emph{SimTO}, a framework that replaces generic, manually prescribed dummy loads with rich gripper-object contact forces automatically extracted from dynamic soft grasping simulations.
+To address these gaps, we introduce \emph{SimTO}, a framework that replaces generic, manually prescribed dummy loads with rich gripper-object contact forces automatically extracted from dynamic soft grasping simulations.